apache/mxnet/MKLDNN_README.md

 Install the dependencies, required for MXNet, with the following commands:

 - [Homebrew](https://brew.sh/)
-- gcc (clang in macOS does not support OpenMP)
+- llvm (clang in macOS does not support OpenMP)
 - OpenCV (for computer vision operations)

 ```